Educational inequality: Family background

 The recent and drastic increase of Latino immigrants has created another major factor in educational inequality.
-As more and more students come from families where English is not spoken at home, they often struggle with overcoming a language barrier in addition to simply learning subjects.
-They more frequently lack assistance at home because it is common for the parents to not understand the work that is in English.
+As more and more students come from families where English is not spoken at home, they often struggle to overcome a language barrier and simply learn subjects.
+They more frequently lack assistance at home because it is common for the parents not to understand the work that is in English.

 Furthermore, research reveals the summer months as a crucial time for the educational development of children.
 Students from disadvantaged families experience greater losses in skills during summer vacation.
 Students from lower socioeconomic classes come disproportionately from single-parent homes and dangerous neighborhoods.
 15% of White children are raised in single-parent homes and 10% of Asian children are.
 27% of Latinos are raised in single-parent homes and 54% of African-American children are.
-Fewer resources, less parental attention, and more stress all influence the performance of children in school.
+Fewer resources, less parental attention, and more stress all influence children's performance in school.

+A broad range of factors contributes to the emergence of socioeconomic achievement gaps.
+The interaction of different aspects of socialization is outlined in the model of mediating mechanisms between social background and learning outcomes.
+The model describes a multi-step mediation process.
+Socially privileged families have more economic, personal, and social resources available than socially disadvantaged families.
+Differences in family resources result in differences in the learning environments experienced by children.
+Children with various social backgrounds experience different home learning environments, attend different early childhood facilities, schools, school-related facilities, and recreational facilities, and have different peer groups.
+Due to these differences in learning environments, children with various social backgrounds carry out different learning activities and develop different learning prerequisites.